So, you want to try TScore to see whether it does what you need? Just follow these steps.

 The TScore installer is a password-protected zip file – please email us to get the password so that we can advise you of any late-breaking news and be available to help if you get stuck.
 Right click the zip file and select ‘Extract here’, entering the password when prompted.
 That will extract the TScore.msi installer, which you then run.

-Once you have installed all 3 parts, you are ready to go.
+Once you have installed both parts, you are ready to go.

 When TScore runs, click on the ‘Connect’ button to connect to the database server.
 If PostgreSQL has installed and started correctly, it will connect, detect that there are no competitions present and offer to install some demo competitions for you.
-Just say yes to everything!
-There are currently 4 demo competitions (BG NDP, UK Schools, USAG-JO and a demo BG Artistic) , but this may expand later.
+Just say yes to everything.
+There are currently 5 demo competitions (BG NDP, UK Schools, USAG-JO, Pole Sports and a demo BG Artistic) , but this may expand later.
+If TScore cannot find the database by name, try entering 127.0.0.1 in the Server box.
+If that fails, check that the service is actually running.
+S

 Once these have completed, select one of interest and start exploring!